stucco/rt/README.md

 }
 ```

-Side-effect free methods with no arguments are written like:
+Side-effect free methods with no arguments with a return value are written like:
 ```scala
 def method = {
   ...